Christina5P/2406-hackathon-team3/README.md

 ## Footer

-In footer there is information about our team; who has build this app and some links to connect with useful management guidance in stress
+The footer contains information about our team, who built this app, and links to useful resources for stress management.

 ### Links to more information .
 - Read more about stress: https://www.helpguide.org/articles/stress/stress-management.htm